 What’s the point I want to make here?

-Only with experimentation, tracking your progress and testing out different things can you find out what your optimal rear delt volume is and adjust it according to your current training programme.
+Only with experimentation, tracking your progress and testing out different things, you find out what your optimal rear delt volume is and adjust it according to your current training program.

 Why is it important to know your MEV?

 As well as it is important to know how much volume your rear delts demand to keep its current size, it is at least of similar importance to know how much volume is needed to grow your rear delts.

 Where is a good benchmark for the optimal rear delt MAV?